BrianSeong99/Agglayer_UnifiedBridge/README.md

 Bridge-and-Call is a feature in Unified Bridge that allows developers to initiate a cross-chain transaction call on the destination chain from the source chain.

 It is different from **Bridge Message**, where Bridge Message requires the destination address to be a smart contract that implemented the `IBridgeMessageREceiver.sol` interface.
-Where as for **Bridge-and-Call**, it itself is the contract that has implemented the interface, and it will be able to execute any functions on any smart contract in the destination network.
+Whereas for **Bridge-and-Call**, it itself is the contract that has implemented the interface, and it will be able to execute any functions on any smart contract in the destination network.

 ### Bridge-and-Call Components